 \section{Quantum probability: Non-commutative processes and the Heisenberg algebra}

-The main motivation to extend probability theory to the noncommutative setting came from the application of~probabilistic~concepts~such~as~independence and~noise to quantum mechanics.
-For this reason the class of developments in noncommutative probability inspired by the structure of Quantum Mechanics carry the names of \textit{Quantum Probability} or \textit{Quantum Stochastic Processes} or, more generally, \textit{Quantum Stochastic Analysis} \cite{Accardi1} \cite {Partha1} \cite{Partha2} \cite{Meyer1}.
+The main motivation to extend probability theory to the non-commutative setting came from the application of~probabilistic~concepts~such~as~independence and~noise to quantum mechanics.
+For this reason the class of developments in non-commutative probability inspired by the structure of Quantum Mechanics carries the names of \textit{Quantum Probability} or \textit{Quantum Stochastic Processes} or, more generally, \textit{Quantum Stochastic Analysis} \cite{Accardi1} \cite {Partha1} \cite{Partha2} \cite{Meyer1}.

 The dynamics of a particle in classical mechanics is described in phase space by functions of its coordinate $q$ and momentum $p$.
-Functions $ f\left( q,p\right) $ form a commutative algebra and a classical probabilistic description of the particle dynamics is an assignment of a probability $P_{f}$ to each function by
+Functions $ f\left( q,p\right) $ form a commutative algebra and a classical probabilistic description of the particle dynamics is an assignment of a probability $P_{f}$ to each function $f\left( q,p\right) $ by

 the measure $\mu \left( p,q\right) $, with $\int d\mu \left( p,q\right) =1$, being the state.